Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Related work

-\paragraph{Modality decoupling} While not widely explored in multimodal self-supervised learning, modality decoupling has been proved beneficial in supervised learning. \citet{xiong2020msn,xiong2021ask} studied multimodal fusion from network architecture, proposing modality separation networks for RGB-D scene recognition. \citet{peng2022balanced} investigated modality dominance from the angle of optimization flow, proposing on-the-fly gradient modulation to balance and control the optimization of each modality in audio-visual learning. \citet{zhou2023feature} observed feature redundancy for different supervision tasks, proposing to decompose task-specific and task-shared features for multitask learning in recommendation system.
+While not well explored in self-supervised research, modality decoupling has been proven beneficial in multimodal supervised learning.
+Xiong \etal \cite{xiong2020msn,xiong2021ask} studied multimodal fusion from network architecture, proposing modality separation networks for RGB-D scene recognition.
+Peng \etal \cite{peng2022balanced} investigated modality dominance from the angle of optimization flow, proposing on-the-fly gradient modulation to balance and control the optimization of each modality in audio-visual learning.
+Zhou \etal \cite{zhou2023feature} observed feature redundancy for different supervision tasks, proposing to decompose task-specific and task-shared features for multitask learning in recommendation system.
+FactorCL \cite{liang2024factorized} studies the decoupling concept in self-supervision, factorizing task-relevant information into shared and unique representations with modality-specific augmentations.
 Different from the above, we directly perform modality decoupling on the embeddings by separating common and unique dimensions.
-This simple strategy neither requires architecture modification nor supervision guidance, thus fitting well the generalizability and transferability of self-supervised learning.